RRFayad/Shadcn/README.md

 - When we use superRefine(), its validation runs only after the direct validations are alright.
   - So to make them all run at once, we have to split the formSchemas and then merge them at once (check form-schemas.ts file)

+#### 21. Creating a custom PasswordInput component

+- Creted our custom password-input component

 ## Shadcn/ui Components:

 ##### Buttons